-&lt;sup>1 Note that references to likely significant effects are specifically with regard to adverse effects on European sites, as required by legislation.
+Note that references to likely significant effects are specifically with regard to adverse effects on European sites, as required by legislation.
 Positive effects are mentioned where they exist but are not considered 'likely significant effects' within the context of the Habitats Directive and the terminology of HRA

-Policy Brief summary (refer to the London Plan for actual policy text) Screening outcome GG4: Delivering the homes Londoners need Sets out how all involved in delivering housing should ensure that the types and mixes of residential development delivered are appropriate to need.
-Also identifies steps the boroughs should take to increase and accelerate housing delivery through their Local Plans.
-No Likely Significant Effect.
-This policy outlines criteria that Local Authorities should use when delivering the development targets identified in Policy HS1: Increasing housing supply.
-It does not provide for any location, quantum of housing development.
-GG5: Growing a good economy Sets out overall strategic principles regarding the role of the Mayor in conserving and enhancing London's global economic attributes and competitiveness, maintaining its position as the world's greatest city for business.
-No Likely Significant Effect.
-This is a broad policy relating to London's economy.
-Whilst it is noted that economic growth has potential to impact upon European designated sites (atmospheric pollution and water resource conflicts), this policy does not explicitly provide for development, it merely provides criteria for the Mayor and partners.
-GG6: Increasing efficiency and resilience Sets out how London will become a more efficient and resilient city by 2050, such as through adaptation to climate change, becoming a zero carbon city and maintaining resilience to terrorism.
-No Likely Significant Effect This policy provides for efficiency and resilience.
+GG6:

+Increasing

+efficiency and

+resilience

+Sets out how London will become a more efficient and resilient city by 2050, such as through adaptation to climate change, becoming a zero carbon city and maintaining resilience to terrorism.

+No Likely Significant Effect

+This policy provides for efficiency and resilience.
 The provision of low polluting energy infrastructure is a position that has the potential to reduce atmospheric pollution contributions.
 It also provides for efficient water use which has the potential to reduce the requirement for increased abstraction to support the increased development.

+Relatively minor (from an HRA viewpoint) changes to text to improve clarity and grammar.
+Now amended from policy to objective.

+Screening outcome remains the same.

+Chapter 2: Spatial Development Patterns

+Opportunity Areas

-Chapter 2: Spatial Dev velopment Patterns SD1 Opportunity Areas Sets out how the Mayor will ensure that a series of identified opportunity areas (distinct and significant locations that have capacity for at least 5,000 new jobs and/or 2,500 new homes) within a number of growth corridors within and beyond London fully realise their growth and regeneration potential, including provision of support and leadership, bringing together investment and ensuring that the agencies (such as Transport for London) work collaboratively to promote the opportunity areas.
-Also sets out the steps the Mayor expects boroughs to take to facilitate growth in the opportunity areas.
-This includes ambitious mode Likely Significant Effect The supporting text for this policy provides some specificity on broad areas for employment and housing delivery and broad quanta in a series of identified opportunity areas within a number of growth corridors.
-These growth corridors and opportunity areas are based on a number of priority infrastructure schemes that have been identified in the Mayor's Transport Strategy and have the potential to unlock substantial homes and jobs growth in these areas.
+Sets out how the Mayor will ensure that a series of Likely Significant Effect identified opportunity areas (distinct and significant locations that have capacity for at least 5,000 new jobs and/or 2,500 new homes) within a number of growth corridors within and beyond London fully realise their growth and regeneration potential, including provision of support and leadership, bringing together investment and ensuring that the agencies (such as Transport for London) work collaboratively to promote the opportunity areas.
+Also to facilitate growth in the opportunity areas.
+This includes ambitious mode share targets in line with the Mayor's Transport Strategy making local improvements against the Healthy Streets indicators by reducing traffic dominance, improving air quality and creating healthy and active places.

+The supporting text for this policy provides some specificity or broad areas for employment and housing delivery and broad quanta in a series of identified opportunity areas within a number of growth corridors.
+These growth corridors and opportunit areas are based on a number of priority infrastructure schemes that have been identified in the Mayor's Transport Strategy and have the potential to unlock substantial homes and jobs growth n these areas.